pubnub/react-chat-components/lib/README.md

 are built using chat components.
 Follow the steps below to run the apps locally in your own environment.

-1. Clone the repository:
+1. Clone the repository.

 ```bash
 git clone https://github.com/pubnub/react-chat-components.git
 ```

-2. Go to the `samples` folder:
+2. Go to the `samples` folder.

 ```bash
 cd react-chat-components/samples
 ```

-3. Install the dependencies:
+3. Install the dependencies.

 ```bash
 npm install